 2) Remove all the marked screws at the bottom of your laptop.
 Different laptops have different screw configurations.
 New laptops have screws underneath the battery as well so make sure you unscrew them before proceeding.

-3) Once removed, put the screws in a bowl so you don’t lose them
+3) Once removed, put the screws in a box so you don’t lose them

 Since we are using an old Dell laptop with pPGA478 socketed Celeron processor it is easier to upgrade the processor because all we have to do is remove the back panel as shown below.